100% Verified Properties

 Review Title & Supporting Documents

-Check the title deed, deed plan, search results, and any historical transfers.
-Names, parcel numbers, and acreage must match exactly.
+Examine the original title deed, deed plan, search results, and historical transfers.
+Names, parcel numbers, and acreage must match exactly across all documents.
+Look for alterations, erasures, or inconsistencies.

 6

-Your advocate should confirm ownership, draft or review the sale agreement, and protect your deposit with clear completion conditions.
+Your advocate should independently verify ownership, draft or review the sale agreement, and structure payments to protect your deposit (e.g., escrow or staged payments tied to milestones).

 7

-Once all checks are clean, proceed with consent, valuation, stamp duty, and registration of transfer.
+Once all checks are clean, proceed with Land Control Board consent (if applicable), government valuation, stamp duty payment, and finally registration of transfer in your name.

 Can I verify land online in Kenya?